reedus-io/git-fat/README.md

 # git-fat+

 This is a fork of the original repository.
 Original codebase is upgraded to support Python 3 and added AWS S3 as a storage option.
+Integration tests for both RSYNC and AWS S3 are also Dockerized.

 ## Quick Start